 After a fun time exploring the historical area, we changed direction and headed down towards the river.
 We were happy that our guide took us to find the Mermaid House – a link between the fishermen of Porto and the sea that brought their bounty in fish.

 We followed the length of the river Duoro from Porto along to the sea and ended up in Foz.
-Foz is Porto’s beach area and home to the affluent (a bit like Cascais in Lisbon!)
+Foz is one of the best beaches in Porto and Northern Portugal and home to the affluent (a bit like Cascais in Lisbon!)
 Oh and while we were there, we found some beautiful toilets in the park which are also said to have inspired Harry Potter!

 Crossing the Bridge to Gaia